kec020/cse15l-lab-reports/lab-report-3-week-6.md

 ![compile+run](compile%2Brun.png)

-This is the combined step:
+This is the combined step (There are still some errors that I haven't fixed yet):

 ![scp+ssh1](scp+ssh1.png)